nathanielgraham/ClariGram/README.md

-# ClariGram: An Experimental Grammar for Clarity and Precision
+# ClariGram: A Proposed Grammar for Clarity and Precision

 ## Overview
 ClariGram is an overlay on standard English designed to enhance clarity in internal thinking and external communication.
 It introduces structured rules to reduce ambiguity, organize complex ideas, and promote persuasive, audience-tailored expression.
 Inspired by logical languages (e.g., Lojban), controlled natural languages (e.g., Attempto Controlled English), and classical education frameworks like the Trivium, ClariGram is intuitive, conversational, and practical for everyday use, such as journaling, professional communication, or collaborative problem-solving.
 It also serves as a structured "prompt dialect" for AI prompt engineering, guiding large language models (LLMs) toward reliable outputs.
 ClariGram is a proposed framework, actively seeking community feedback to refine its applications.